junegunn/hbase-jruby/README.md

 hbase[:dupe_table].create!(table.raw_families, table.raw_properties)
 ```

-With `regions` method, you can even presplit the regions of the new table just like the old one.
+With `regions` method, you can even presplit the new table just like the old one.

 ```ruby
 hbase[:dupe_table].create!(